josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🧭_what_this_pack_is_tracking.md

 - repeated local disruption;
 - attacks spread across several sectors;
+- attacks distributed across several regions;
-- weakly protected control systems;
+- repeated targeting of weakly protected control systems;
+- recurring use of the same exposed controller families;
 - stolen public records;
 - uncertainty about whether data can still be trusted;
 - repeated institutional recovery costs;
 - pressure on staff already operating in crisis conditions;
+- repeated movement to manual operation;
 - or the public discovery that hostile actors can obtain state-held data more easily than affected citizens can obtain an accountable explanation.

 The state does not need to stop functioning completely for confidence in the state to be damaged.